edwardpmorris/stable_isotope_tracers_CEIMAR_2016/index.md

 *** .hint
 Use the '5% rule' and the range of natural concentrations in aquatic systems.

---- .lightbg
-## Semi-closed system - N uptake of benthic macrophytes in a flume-tank

---- .lightbg
-## Semi-open system - N uptake of benthic macrophytes insitu

 --- .segue .darkbg
-## Tracer specific terminology
+## Tracer specific terminology and calculations

 --- .lightbg
-## Stable isotope-amount fraction or atom fraction (*x*)
+## Stable isotope-amount fraction or atom fraction

 Previously called 'AP', 'Atom %'.